mmcint/mmcint.github.io/_pages/about.md

 Work experience
 ======
 **ThinkOnward - Data Scientist (May 2023 - September 2024)**
 * Collaborate with customers to understand business problems and develop machine learning challenges that accomplish the needs of their team.
-Communicate technical results     from data science challenges using PowerBI, Plotly Dash, and Streamlit.
+Communicate technical results     from data science challenges using Plotly Dash and Streamlit.
 * Oversee the maintenance and general improvement of open source geoscience packages using GitHub and git workflow.
 * Improve user experience by developing interactive documentation on GitHub for open source Python package that optimizes drilling rig schedules.
 * Lead team of scientists to develop a geophysics specific foundational model using Vision Transformers and Masked Auto-encoders methodology.
 Utilize Pytorch, Numpy, and       HuggingFace Transformers to build proprietary masking method that increases model performance 3 times over existing models.